micromys/winCron/README.md

 # Currently Under Construction
-## crontab.py
+## crontab.pyc
 Crontab for windows

-A Windows crontab.py program analogue to linux crontab utility
+A Windows crontab.pyc program analogue to linux crontab utility

-crontab.py supports almost all timing-arguments that Linux crontab supports, like:
+crontab.pyc supports almost all timing-arguments that Linux crontab supports, like:
 * * for every every minute,hour,month,day of month,day of week
 * comma (,) seperated arguments like 11,12,13 for 11th,12th,13th (minute,hour,mon,dom)
 * hyphen (-) seperated arguments to specify a range like 12-16 for running jobs between 12:00 and 16:59